Laurettta/Septa-test/README.md

 Differences between var, const, let.
-Also Javascript data types and function # Septa-test
+Also Javascript data types and function and conditional statement# Septa-test